rohandaxini/llm-basics-for-beginners/README.md

 - How models store knowledge (weights, not text)
 - How models generate predictions (autoregressive generation)

-The concepts you've learned here — attention, embeddings, Transformer blocks, and causal masking — are the foundation of all modern language models, from GPT-2 to GPT-4 and beyond.
+The concepts you've learned here i.e. attention, embeddings, Transformer blocks, and causal masking are the foundation of all modern language models, from GPT-2 to GPT-4 and beyond.

 ### What We Covered from "Attention is All You Need"